SynchronetBBS/sbbs/xtrn/DDAreaChoosers/readme.txt

                                       & time of the latest message in the sub-boards.
 Valid values are true and
                                       false.

+useSubCollapsing                      Whether or not to enable sub-board name
+                                      collapsing.
+For example, for sub-boards
+                                      in a group starting with common text and a separator (specified by
+                                      subCollapseSeparator), the common text
+                                      will be the only one displayed, and when the user selects it, a 3rd tier with the sub-boards after the separator will be
+                                      shown.

+subCollapseSeparator                  The separator to use for sub-board name
+                                      collapsing

 Colors section: Message area chooser
 ------------------------------------